rakaarfi/digital-parenting-app-be/README.md

     *   `PATCH /password`: Change own password.
 *   **Parent (`/parent`)** [Requires Parent Role]
     *   `POST /children/create`: Create a new child account and link it.
+    *   `POST /children`: Link an existing child account (e.g., via invitation).
     *   `GET /children`: Get list of linked children.
     *   `DELETE /children/{childId}`: Remove link to a child.
+    *   `POST /children/{childId}/invitations`: Generate an invitation code for a specific child.
+    *   `POST /join-child`: Link parent to a child using an invitation code.
     *   `POST /tasks`: Create a new task definition.
     *   `GET /tasks`: Get task definitions created by this parent (paginated).
     *   `PATCH /tasks/{taskId}`: Update own task definition.